jsf0/ansible-clone/README.md

 ### usage

-This will load the file `config_file_paths.ini` and include the contents of all the config files found there in the playbook.
-The playbook will be written to `playbook.yml`
+To use `ansible-clone`, you provide it with an INI file containing the paths to any files whose contents you want in the playbook, and the path to the playbook you will create:
 ```
 ansible-clone -c config_file_paths.ini -f playbook.yml
 ```

+This command above will load the file `config_file_paths.ini` and include the contents of all the config files found there in the playbook.
+The playbook will be written to `playbook.yml`

 The file `config_file_paths.ini` here should look something like this: